w32agobot/SKY130_SAR-ADC/doc/mixed_signal_simulation.md

 > Note: If `conb` standard cells are present, then they need to be replaced with digital pullups `<instance_name> <net_out> done` and pulldowns `<instance_name> <net_out> dzero`.
 Reason: Missing data for `conb`, simulation will fail.

-> Warning: if the verilog code uses bus lines as `net[25:0]`, then the gds-generated xschem file has pin orders alphabetically like `net0..net10:net19..net1..net20:net25..net2`
+> Warning: if the verilog code uses bus lines as `net[25:0]`, then the gds-generated xschem file has pin orders alphabetically like `net0..net10:net19..net1..net20:net25..net2` and they need to be corrected manually

 ### Generate xschem-symbol
 Create a symbol and with `q` set the type to `primitive`.